 1. Arguably the best political satire to make it to the Indian screens and the most honest portrayal.

-2. The relevance of the plot even today.
+2. The plot is relevant even today.
 If you watch it tomorrow, you will relate to the current political situation and have a wry smile at the plight of ordinary people like us.

 3. For the sheer brilliance of Cho and Peeli Sivam.